Last Updated on 17 December, 2020 by Veronica

 Zenkichi Restaurant

-Zenkichi Berlin is a restaurant that surprised me, not only its menu and the kindness of its employees but the decoration and privacy.
+Zenkichi Berlin is a restaurant that surprised me with its menu and the kindness of its employees and its decoration and privacy.

 Each table is private; they are like separate rooms, where the walls do not exist as such, but you have privacy with small bamboo curtains.
 The light is warm and dim.

-They only have one menu; it’s called the Omakase menu and, it changes depending on the season.
-It has 8-dishes, where you try real Japanese delights, all accompanied by sake.
+They only have one menu, the Omakase menu, which changes depending on the season.
+It has 8-dishes, where you try authentic Japanese delights, all accompanied by sake.

 We choose to pair the dishes with sake’s 5-glass menu, but if you don’t like it or don’t drink alcohol, you can choose something else.